 The following model will appear on your screen.

-Leave the initial stress at the highest possible value recommended by application and jump right into the modification of geometry.
-Switch the tab to Pretensioned group and adjust the properties as follows:
+Leave the initial stress at the highest possible value recommended by the application and jump right into the modification of geometry.
+Switch the tab to the Pretensioned group and adjust the properties as follows:

 To speed up the input of the second row, you will use the copy function (which works just with “in line” definition not with “on edge”).
 Hit the Copy button and set the Offset Z value.